wilsonmar/Salesforce/README.md

 ## <a name="Developer"> Developer Setup</a>

-1) Get a developer account from http://developer.salesforce.com/signup or http://sforce.co/WBtUN7
+1) Get a developer account from <a target="_blank" href="http://developer.salesforce.com/signup">http://developer.salesforce.com/signup</a> (= <a target="_blank" href="http://sforce.co/WBtUN7">http://sforce.co/WBtUN7</a>)
    for a Developer Edition (DE) environment.

    PROTIP: During registration, the <strong>Username</strong> needs to be in the form of an email address.
-   But email is not sent to the username, so you can use something unique such as wilsonmar-234@jetbloom.com where -234 is unique to another developer instance.
+   But email is not sent to the username, so you can use something unique such as "wilsonmar-234@jetbloom.com" where -234 is unique to another developer instance.

-   PROTIP: Have a "main" developer environment that you use for Chatter and Help.
+   PROTIP: Have a "main" developer environment that you tell people and use for social Chatter and Help.
+   Other accounts you use only to log in secretly.

  2) When the email "Your Developer Edition Login Information" arrives, click on the link to change password.